 Payments for HCBS in FFS are all made through the eMedNY.
-For Environmental modifications, Vehicle modifications, and/or Adaptive and Assistive Technology.
+For Environmental modifications, Vehicle modifications, and/or Adaptive and Assistive Technology, the FMS verifies the child's eligibility and makes a partial payment to the contractor at outset of the project.
+The FMS makes the final contract payment when it determines that the project has been completed as identified in the recipient's plan of care and receives the parent's signoff that the work has been completed satisfactorily.
+In addition, Environmental and Vehicle Modifications are reviewed as part of the NYSDOH annual sample review of cases.
+The FMS will claim consistent with FMS policy guidance.
 Environmental and Vehicle Modifications are reviewed as part of the NYSDOH annual sample review of cases.
 No earlier than waiver year 2 4/1/2023, the MCO entity is paid a monthly capitation rate through the MMIS.
 As of 11/1/23, due to the PHE and subsequent labor shortage, the DOH and its actuaries have determined that NY's recent utilization experience does not provide sufficient data necessary to make credible actuarial adjustments carving Children's HCBS into the MCO monthly capitated rates.
-Currently, the DOH is targeting a potential 4/1/24 effective date to bring these services under capitation.
+Effective with the 3/1/2024 amendment, HCBS will tentatively be included in capitation under the Managed Care capitation on 7/1/24.)